“How do I negotiate a higher salary even if the job offer meets the expected salary I suggested?”

 It’s problematic to declare a desired salary range early in the interview process because you don’t know enough about the job, the company, and the available perks to pick a salary.

-By declining to share your current or desired salary in response to The Dreaded Salary Question, you give yourself more time to get further into the interview process before salary ranges are set and you allow the company to make the first offer so you can negotiate from a stronger position.
+By declining to share your current or expected salary in response to The Dreaded Salary Question, you give yourself more time to get further into the interview process before salary ranges are set and you allow the company to make the first offer so you can negotiate from a stronger position.